 Graduate appointments with financial aid are intended to provide (1) essential services for the department and (2) financial aid for persons of unusual academic or creative ability and promise.
 While the choice of an institution for graduate work should be made on a basis other than the amount of financial assistance available, we recognize the importance of this factor and explain here our graduate appointment policies.

 Several associate instructorships and graduate assistantships are available through the Department of Theatre, Drama, and Contemporary Dance.
-These positions are accompanied by fee scholarships, which cover 95% of non-resident tuition and 90% of resident tuition, with the exception of several non-remittable fees.
+All M.F.A. graduate admittees receive a full tuition waiver as part of their graduate assistantships.
+There are University mandatory fees and course fees that are not waived.
 Application for such positions should be made through the University Graduate School’s online application.
 Early application is advised.

 To seek financial aid through a graduate appointment, you must submit an application for admission into the University Graduate School (complete with all transcripts, letters of recommendation, and GRE scores).
 If a student has skills in program areas other than for what he/she is applying, a separate statement outlining those skills should be included.